What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 Misrepresentation

-Providing inaccurate or incomplete information when applying for coverage can result in policy cancellation if the insurer discovers discrepancies.
+Providing inaccurate or incomplete information when applying for coverage can result in policy cancellation if your insurer discovers discrepancies.

 lenderTransparency icon